Professor Richard Hornsey is the Interim Dean of the Lassonde School of Engineering.

 Richard Hornsey provides leadership in the overall direction of the School.

-Previously, in the role of Vice Dean at Lassonde, Richard Hornsey was responsible for initiating and coordinating the development of innovative academic initiatives, including the Renaissance Engineering™ curriculum and experiential education, and the continued excellence of student services, including student advising, awards and counseling.
+Previously, in the role of Vice Dean at Lassonde, Richard was responsible for initiating and coordinating the development of innovative academic initiatives, including the Renaissance Engineering™ curriculum and experiential education, and the continued excellence of student services, including student advising, awards and counseling.

 Along with his extensive teaching experience at both the undergraduate and graduate levels, Professor Hornsey brings with him a wide range of experience and expertise in administration.